Catholic Schoolhouse Tour 2: Week 10

 Math

 • Try this activity to prove the calculation of circumference.
-Grab some string (something that does not stretch easily, think floss, thread, rope- not yarn, or elastic).
+Grab some string (something that does not stretch easily, think floss, thread, or rope- not yarn, or elastic).
 Find something circular in your house- (a pot lid, your car’s wheel, anything that’s a circle).
 Do your best to measure the diameter with a ruler or tape measure.
 Calculate the circumference (C = pi times diameter).
 Use your string to wrap around the object, or trace the circle part, all the way around.
 Then use your tape measure to measure the string.
 Is it the same!? ( I certainly hope so!)

 • Eratosthenes measured the circumference of the earth first.
 Read about it in this cute picture book, The Librarian Who Measured the Earth.